Every January, Pierce County conducts the annual Homeless Point-in-Time (PIT) Count.

 The U.S. Department of Housing and Urban Development (HUD) and Washington State Department of Commerce require communities to conduct a one-day Point-In-Time (PIT) Count to survey individuals experiencing homelessness.
-PIT Counts are one source of data among many that help us understand the magnitude and characteristics of people who are homeless in our community and in the United States.
+PIT Counts are one source of data among many that help us understand the magnitude and characteristics of people who are homeless in our community.

 The Point-In-Time (PIT) Count is a one-day snapshot that captures the characteristics and situations of people living here without a home.
-The PIT Count includes both sheltered individuals (emergency shelters or transitional housing) and unsheltered individuals (those sleeping outside or living in places that are not meant for human habitation).
+The PIT Count includes both sheltered individuals (temporarily living in emergency shelters or transitional housing) and unsheltered individuals (those sleeping outside or living in places that are not meant for human habitation).

-The annual PIT Count happens the last Friday in January, and is carried out by volunteers who interview people using a standard survey form that asks people where they slept the night before, where their last residence was located, what may have contributed to their loss of housing, and what disabilities the individual may have.
+The annual PIT Count happens the last Friday in January, and is carried out by volunteers who interview people and asks where they slept the night before, where their last residence was located, what may have contributed to their loss of housing, and disabilities the individual may have.
 It also asks how long the individual has been homeless, age and demographics, and whether the person is a veteran and/or a survivor of domestic violence.